 Additional compounds requiring in vitro bioequivalence testing can be found here.

 SSCI has a wide variety of dissolution and related instrumentation to support in vitro bioequivalence testing, including:

 - USP Dissolution

 - HPLC, UPLC, Ion Chromatography (IC), and Size Exclusion (SEC)

 - Detection by UV, MS, RID, MALS, CAD, and Fluorescence

-SSCI provides cGMP support to meet the FDA requirements for in vitro bioequivalence testing of a variety of dosage forms.
+SSCI provides cGMP support for dissolution and related techniques to meet the FDA requirements for in vitro bioequivalence testing of a variety of dosage forms.
 Combined with an excellent regulatory record, SSCI is the clear choice for a partner in testing for approval of new generic drug products requiring in vitro bioequivalence testing.